MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ivmrmixerbitmap-getalphabitmapparameters.md

 ### -param pBmpParms [out]

-A pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-vmralphabitmap">VMRALPHABITMAP</a> structure that receives the bitmap, information about the blending values, and the location to blend it.
+A pointer to a [VMRALPHABITMAP](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-vmralphabitmap) structure that receives the bitmap, information about the blending values, and the location to blend it.